-In September of 2014 I set off from Penzance, with the intention of walking to Lynmouth, where I used to live, around the coast path.
-I ended up walking to Watchett.
+In September of 2014, I set off from Penzance, with the intention of walking to Lynmouth, where I used to live, around the coast path.
+I ended up walking to Watchet.

 I had recently lost two good friends, one to cancer and one in a motorcycle accident.

 We all have our “one days…”.
 Linda’s was to walk the Appalachian trail.
 Nige wanted to walk around the Welsh coast.

 My one day, since I was a kid and went to Cornwall for the first time was to walk the north Cornish coast.
 After living in Lynmouth back in the 90’s I tagged the Devon coast onto the end of that walk.

 Most people, like Linda and Nige, don’t get a chance to make that one day a reality.
 In a way I’m lucky, I got laid off and my landlords were complete arseholes, which was an encouragement to change my surroundings.

 Life is short and we never know when our time is up, take a chance and do something you have always wanted to, you may not get another opportunity.

 Porthoustock to Chepstow in numbers:

 Or just over 11 miles a day.
 An average of about 1mph during the hours of day light.…

 66352 feet up, or 12.5 miles, or just over twice the height of Everest.